Winter Fuel Payment

 People who have claimed it before should get an automatic payment.
 You should receive it again from the same organisation that pays your benefits.
 You can contact them if you need further help or to report a change in your situation.

-The deadline for claiming the Winter Fuel Payment 2021 is Wednesday the 31st of March 2022.
+Note: The deadline for claiming the Winter Fuel Payment 2021 was Wednesday the 31st of March 2022.

 If you are a new claimant you should contact the Winter Fuel Payment helpline to make your first claim by phone.